FabricMC/fabric-docs/develop/entities/first-entity.md

 ### Setting up the Texture {#setting-up-texture}

 ::: warning
 The size of the texture should match the values in the `LayerDefinition.create(modelData, 64, 32);`, 64 pixels wide and 32 pixels tall.
+If you need a bigger texture, then don't forget to change the size in `LayerDefinition.create` to match.
 :::

 Each model part / box is expecting a net on the texture in a particular location.
 By default, it's expecting it at `0, 0` (the top left), but this can be changed by calling the texOffs function in CubeListBuilder.